-Between 2001 and 2003, we conducted several clinical trials to determine the safety, tolerability and pharmacokinetic profile of elvucitabine.
-In these trials, we determined that doses of 50 mg or greater per day, while resulting in significant antiviral activity, were associated with an unacceptable reduction in the number of patients white and red blood cells.
-In 2004, in order to evaluate the therapeutic window and pharmacokinetic profile of elvucitabine in HIV-infected patients, we initiated a 21-day, open label phase II trial of 24 HIV treatment-naïve patients who received elvucitabine at either 5 mg or 10 mg once daily, or 20 mg every 48 hours, in each case in combination with the protease inhibitor Kaletra (lopinavir + ritonavir).
+In 2004, while operating under a partial clinical hold placed by the FDA, we evaluated the therapeutic window and pharmacokinetic profile of elvucitabine in HIV-infected patients with a 21-day, open label phase II clinical trial of 24 HIV treatment-naïve patients.
+The patients received elvucitabine at either 5 mg or 10 mg once daily, or 20 mg every 48 hours, in each case in combination with the protease inhibitor Kaletra (lopinavir + ritonavir).
 We made frequent measurements of elvucitabine plasma levels throughout the trial.
 Results from the trial demonstrated that all three doses are similar in antiviral activity, reducing the viral load by approximately 98%, or 1.9log10 copies/ml.
 All three doses also showed similar safety profiles without the occurrence of any serious adverse events, particularly white or red blood cell reduction.
 Importantly, the trial also demonstrated that the amount of elvucitabine present in patients plasma 24 hours following their previous dose was well in excess of those amounts necessary to deliver potent antiviral activity.
 From this trial, we concluded that the plasma half-life of elvucitabine is approximately 100 hours and chose a dose of 10 mg once daily for evaluation in our current phase II safety and efficacy trials in HIV-infected patients.
+Following the completion of this clinical trial, the FDA removed the partial clinical hold.